citp/privacy-policy-historical/s/so/son/songspke.com.md

-> *The following text is extracted and transformed from the songspke.com privacy policy that was archived on 2014-06-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625061619id_/http%3A//songspke.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the songspke.com privacy policy that was archived on 2014-11-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141122160341id_/http%3A//songspke.in/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | SongsPke
+# Privacy Policy | Songs Pk

 ## SONGSPKE.COM Privacy Policy